Spencer Howe

 Spencer Akira Howe (born September 11, 1996) is an American pair skater.
+With his skating partner Audrey Shin, he is the 2026 CS John Nicks Pairs Competition and 2026 CS Nebelhorn Trophy silver medalist.

-With his skating partner, Emily Chan, he is a two-time Four Continents silver medalist (2022 and 2023) silver medalist, a two-time Grand Prix silver medalist (2022 Skate America; 2022 NHK Trophy), and a three-time U.S. national medalist (pewter in 2025; silver in 2023; pewter in 2022).
+With his former skating partner, Emily Chan, he is a two-time Four Continents silver medalist (2022 and 2023), a two-time Grand Prix silver medalist (2022 Skate America; 2022 NHK Trophy), three-time Challenger Series medalist, and a four-time U.S. National medalist (pewter in 2022, 2025, and 2026; silver in 2023).

-Personal life
+Early life

 Howe was born on September 11, 1996, in Burbank, California.
-He was born to a white American father and Japanese mother.
+He was born to Katherine, who was born in Japan, and James Howe, a Caucasian-American.
+He has an older sister named Roxette.

-As of 2022, Howe coaches both figure skating and hockey at The Skating Club of Boston, where he trains.
-In October 2024, he enlisted in the United States Army and subsequently became a member of the U.S. Army World Class Athlete Program.

-He previously dated fellow pair skater, Gabriella Izzo.

 Career

 Early years

 Howe began figure skating in 2006 at the age of nine after following his sister, who later became an ice dancer, into the sport.

 Early in his pairs career, Howe competed in partnership with Ami Koga for Japan.
 They were coached by Richard Gauthier, Bruno Marcotte, Sylvie Fullum, and Cynthia Lemaire in Saint-Leonard, Quebec, Canada, and appeared at two ISU Junior Grand Prix events in 2016.

 Competing with Nadine Wang, Howe finished fourth in junior pairs at the 2018 U.S. Championships.
 Their partnership dissolved shortly after.

 Following the end of his partnership with Wang, Howe moved from Saint-Leonard, Quebec to his hometown of Los Angeles, California, considering retirement due to a recurring shoulder injury that he was struggling with at the time.
 However, he was contacted by the president of U.S. Figure Skating, asking if he would try out with Emily Chan, who was looking for a partner at the time and he agreed.